 Money Matters – a personal finance course for Junior Cycle

-Strand 4 helps students to become informed consumers.
+Section 4 helps students to become informed consumers.
 Students learn about their consumer rights e.g. when buying in a shop, buying a ticket online and buying a gift voucher, and apply their knowledge by practicing making complaints.
-Strand 4 also looks at insurance and scams and how people can protect themselves.
+Section 4 also looks at insurance and scams and how people can protect themselves.

-- The four strands can be taught as a Junior Cycle short course on personal finance
+- The four sections can be taught as a Junior Cycle short course on personal finance

-- One or more of the strands can be taught as stand-alone personal finance modules
+- One or more of the sections can be taught as stand-alone personal finance modules

 - Aspects of the course can be taught to support the Junior Cycle Business Studies or Home Economics curriculum requirements

 Money Matters is flexible and can be adapted to meet the needs of students.
 As teachers, you can:

 - Adapt the lessons to meet the different learning needs in your classroom